-On October 28, 2016, PricewaterhouseCoopers LLP, Chartered Professional Accountants, were appointed as the Company's new auditors.
-PricewaterhouseCoopers LLP are independent of the Company in accordance with the rules of professional conduct of the Institute of Chartered Professional Accountants of British Columbia.
+On November 22, 2023, Davidson & Company LLP, Chartered Professional Accountants were appointed the Company's new auditors, replacing PricewaterhouseCoopers LLP, Chartered Professional Accountants, who were appointed as the Company's auditors n October 28, 2016.
+Davidson & Company LLP are independent of the Company in accordance with the rules of professional conduct of the Institute of Chartered Professional Accountants of British Columbia.